crimsonclyde/CrimsonCore/README.md

 ### So, whats that heck is that all about?
-Fun and learning, don´t stop using my mind.
+Fun.
+Learning.
+Brainfood.
 As I started I simply want to attach a LED to an Arduino Nano.
 Days go by and I found myself knee-deep into hooking up more components and sensors and a relay to control a 230V light.
 I learned quite a lot these days and after a while I build a bit of an home automation system.
 Starting with an Arduino Nano I switched to an Particle Core as base micro controller.
-Never stop learning.

 ### Roadmap